 Your wrist is a complex structure.
 It contains many different bones, tissues, and tendons, including a narrow passageway that leads from your arm to your hand.
 This area, known as the carpal tunnel, is surrounded by rigid ligaments.

-Sometimes, the tissues surrounding tendons in your hand and wrist can swell up.
+Sometimes, the tissues surrounding your hand and wrist tendons can swell up.
 Swollen tissues take up more space inside the carpal tunnel.
 But because the ligaments in this area are so rigid, there’s little space to spare.
 The swollen tendons inside the carpal tunnel can sometimes press on sensitive nerves, resulting in carpal tunnel syndrome.

 How is Carpal Tunnel treated?